Special Feature: Products Sally Recommends

 New York City on a Budget

 New York City must have every type of fare imaginable within its Manhattan streets.
 Finding what you want to eat isn't hard to do.
 Finding what you want when you're working with a budget is more of a challenge!
 NYC is one of the world's most expensive cities--a lesson my wallet has quickly learned.
-Here I will begin a list (in alphabetical order) to help you find good food to fit a low-key budget.
+Here I will begin a list (in alphabetical order) of New York City restaurants to help you find good food to fit a low-key budget.

 Greenwich Village: 106 W. Houston St. at Thompson St.

 A favorite of the locals, this pizza spot has a style all its own.
 Arturo's has nightly blues with their own piano player.
 Although it cramps the bar, the live music is a pleasant addition.
 The restaurant offers a large variety of beers and wine carafes.
 The pizza (Large Pepperoni $15.50) is excellent with fresh toppings.
 Also good is the Lasagna ($10.75).
 Credit Cards accepted.

 NY bagels are hands down the best bagels around.
 Walk down any street in New York and it won't take you long to come across a Bagel Shop worthy of your time and wallet.
 Most offer an array of spreads and deli meats.
 You can find all you want from Peanut Butter and Jelly to Cous Cous to a Turkey Swiss Bagel Lunch.
 There's no way to promise that every shop will be excellent, but with prices like $1.50 for a Bagel with Plain Cream Cheese and Bagel Sandwiches ranging from $3.00 to $6.50, you'll be willing to try more than once to find the right place.
 Popular chains include: Ess-a-bagel, Hot Bagel, Bagelfeller, H&H Bagel, Pick-A-Bagel.
 Credit Cards and Cash accepted at most shops.